 Hmmm … Tool School – yep.
 And while we heard a lot of figures thrown around that day, the one that stuck – AMES, TRUE TEMPER (the hero brands), their budget Union Tools brand, pro-level brands Jackson & RAZOR-BACK, plus all the private label re-branding accounts for something like 90% of all non-powered lawn and gardening equipment found in your garage, in your shed, and on your job site … as well as yours yours and yours.

 Camp Hill, located a short drive west of PA’s capital Harrisburg is home both to the AMES headquarters as well as production for their Long-Handled Digging Tools, Striking Tools & Hose Reels, plus other accessories.
 While accounting for 16 million units annually, this location is the sorta nucleus for the rest of the company’s production.
 A Harrisburg plant (which we did not have time for as part of our tour) has been manufacturing Wheelbarrows since 1876 and it is said, produces one wheelbarrow every 6 seconds.
 A Carlisle,PA Assembly and Distribution Facility (which we did tour) contains something like 2.5 million square feet.
 In context – a walk of the perimeter of the building is said to be around one mile.
 Over 19 million tools are produced here annually.

 Ames True Temper becomes The AMES Companies

-To quote the release, “The leading U.S. and a global provider of non-powered landscaping products, The AMES Companies continues the legacy and equity found in its most enduring brands and is applying this to an updated, easily recognizable corporate identity.”
+To quote the release, “The leading U.S. and a global provider of non-powered landscaping products.
+The AMES Companies continues the legacy and equity found in its most enduring brands, applying this to an updated, easily recognizable corporate identity.”